xmdarigo/Azure-projects/README.md

 Created a virtual cloud network and subnets as a result.
 Logged into the windows VM using RDP.
 Logged into the linux VM using SSH.
+Downloaded Wireshark to capture network packet information.
+From the windows VM, sent ping requests to the private IP of the linux VM and viewed packets being sent in Wireshark.